dm248/dm248.github.io/posts/20200725_UIUCTF_AccountingAccidents.md

 with 30 at its root (you can follow this step by step with an online [AVL tree visualizer](https://www.cs.usfca.edu/~galles/visualization/AVLtree.html)).
 To bring 25 up we need to get the left part of the tree higher by two levels.
-So insert 22 (a number between 20 and 25), then 5 (a number between 0 and 10), and then 28 (a number between 25 and 30),
+So insert 22 (a number between 20 and 25), then 5 (a number less than 10), and then 28 (a number between 25 and 30),
 which leads to
 ```
          30